 HEART DISEASE LIFE INSURANCE

-This is one of the impairments that has suffered from urban myths that would lead one to believe that there is no chance of life insurance after a cardiac event (MI, bypass surgery or angioplasty), or even in the best cases no chance of life insurance approval for at least 5 years.
+Heart disease life insurance has suffered from urban myths that would lead one to believe that there is no chance of life insurance after a cardiac event (MI, bypass surgery or angioplasty).
+Those myths would say that in the best cases there is no chance of life insurance approval for at least 5 years.
+One thing that isn’t an urban myth is that heart attacks are seasonal.

 In most cases the only thing you will be waiting for to apply for life insurance is your first cardiac workup, usually an imaged stress test, after the event and treatment.
 The reason for that waiting period is simply to have confirmation that the procedure worked as planned and to give the life insurance underwriter a look at how much, if any, damage was done to your heart and how it has recovered.
 Most cardiologists want this type of follow up about six months post treatment.

-When calling about your situation it is best to have access to all of the information surrounding the event and a narrative summary of your 6 month workup.
+When calling about life insurance for heart patients, seniors, or others dealing with heart disease, it is best to have access to all of the information surrounding the event and a narrative summary of your 6 month workup.

 More Questions?
 Check Out Our Blog!